Explore Sopron’s city center (location)

 Located just outside Sopron, this village offers several points of interest.
-The Páneurópai Piknik commemorates the spot where the Iron Curtain was first lifted in 1989; there’s a Roman-era Mithras temple from the 3rd century CE; and a famous stone quarry, which provided construction materials for Vienna for centuries and today functions as a performance stage with opera and theater pieces.
+The Páneurópai Piknik commemorates the spot where the Iron Curtain was first lifted in 1989; there’s a Roman-era Mithras temple from the 3rd century CE; and a famous stone quarry, which provided construction materials for the nearby Habsburg capital city (Vienna) for centuries and today functions as a performance stage with opera and theater pieces.

 Visit the Esterházy Castle of Fertőd (location)

 No trip to Sopron is complete without at least a glance at the immense Baroque summer castle of the Esterházy family (their comparable winter palace is located across the border in the city of Eisenstadt).
 This noble family, with Joseph Haydn as its in-house court musician, was the wealthiest in the country, lording over much of western Hungary until the end of WWII.
 Parts of the castle are open to visitors.